 Given the deplorable conditions in post-exilic Israel, the average Jew probably doubted whether God would indeed fulfill His covenant promise of a new, messianic kingdom.
-Malachi prophesies that God will indeed bring in this time of future blessing, but it must be preceded by a repentant nation.
+Malachi prophesied that God would indeed bring in this time of future blessing, but a repentant nation must precede it.
 The author accomplishes this by introducing the book as God's "burden" (1:1 NASB; "oracle" NIV), thus indicating that God would be rebuking them.
 First, however, God initiates with a statement of His love for Israel (1:2a), beginning an interchange between the nation and God.
 Israel responds with seven questions posed to the LORD that God answers in seven responses backed by His evidence that Israel has sinned (1:2-3:18).
 The final section (Ch.
 4) shows that while the day of the LORD is coming for punishment, those who revere God and heed the ministry of an "Elijah" will find this "day" a time of blessing (4:2-3).
-Therefore, Malachi's purpose is to rebuke Israel's sin to exhort the people to leave their sinful lifestyle in exchange for blessing in the kingdom.
+Therefore, Malachi's purpose is to rebuke Israel's sin and exhort the people to leave their sinful lifestyle in exchange for blessing in the kingdom.